 Buy or sell first?
 Many homeowners choose to buy first because they consider that route to be the safest way of trading houses.
-They search for their next home, which could take days, months or years.
+They search for their next home which, depending on its uniqueness, could take days, months or even years.
 And when they finally find it, they submit an offer conditional upon the sale of their present home.

 They then proceed to list their existing property with an agent, sell it unconditionally and finally remove the condition from the purchase agreement of the new place.

 After investing tons of resources searching for a home for your family, you may be met by frustration - your conditional offer is REJECTED.
+How could this happen, you ask?
+You agreed to pay the seller's price.
+Why did they refuse to accept your bid?
 Sellers sometimes refuse to consider offers conditional on the sale of another house.

 Because they don't consider it a bonafide sale.
 From their perspective - a view often shared by their agent - it's like an option to purchase that will become a purchase if you succeed in selling your own home.
 Sometimes that's a big if.
-Thus, they refuse to tie up their property with a 'non-sale', which would discourage firm buyers from even viewing their home.
+Thus, they refuse to tie up their property with a 'non-sale', which could discourage unconditional buyers from even viewing their home.

 Choosing to buy first could mean investing a huge amount of time and effort in the search, finally finding your dream home ... only to have your hopes crushed.